Shipping & Transportation

 - Option 2: Commercial rental truck or project-owned vehicle (responsibility of the project)

-- *Not available in 2021 due to COVID-19 restrictions* Option 3: June-September only: “Toolik Taxi” shuttle from Prudhoe Bay (requires reservation in the MyToolik reservation process)
+- Option 3: June-September only: “Toolik Taxi” shuttle from Prudhoe Bay (requires reservation in the myToolik reservation process)

-- *Not available in 2021 due to COVID-19 restrictions* Option 4: Externally operated Dalton Highway Express service from Fairbanks (arranged by a project users directly)
+- Option 4: July-August onlyL Externally operated Dalton Highway Express service from Fairbanks (arranged by a project users directly)

 Note that no matter how you'll get to Toolik, you will need to have an approved reservation before coming for any overnight stay, or have made prior arrangements with the Facility Supervisor for any other visits.